Ace Learns Logo Ace Learns

 Related Questions

-• What is another common name for hydrochloric acid?
+• What is the common element found in every acid?

 • What process involving acids is used to remove rust and corrosion from metals?